AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 	- $ python -m mkdocs serve

 .
-To the preview Then browse within the output https address returned with command,
+To preview the documentation then browse within the output https address returned by the last command.

-	for more guidance on mkdocs see https://www.mkdocs.org/user-guide/
+for more guidance on mkdocs, see [here](https://www.mkdocs.org/user-guide/).